nebari-dev/nebari-demo/dashboard_examples/voila/README.md

-# 🔭 Example app image comparison
+Example Conformal Maps app to demonstrate Voila

-This code is found here: https://github.com/streamlit/example-app-image-comparison/
+This code is found here: https://github.com/zolabar/Conformal-Maps

 It is added as a submodule to this repo.
 The easiest way to run it is to do the following.